Paris Métro Line 3bis: Fares and financing

 Fares are identical to those on the rest of the metropolitan network; the line is accessible by the same transit subscriptions.
 A ticket t+ allows for a one-way trip on the line, regardless of the number of connections made with other métro lines or the RER (so long as the RER is taken only within the city of Paris, meaning Paris intra-muros).

 The financing of the operation of the line is guaranteed by the RATP.
 Fares and subscription prices are regulated by the government and in fact their revenues do not cover the entire operating costs of the network.
 The difference is made up with funding provided by Île-de-France Mobilités (IDFM), presided over since 2005 by the President of the Regional Council of Île-de-France and governed by locally elected officials.
 The organisation defines the general conditions of operation including the duration and frequency of services.
 The operational budget is guaranteed by an annual subsidy provided to the general transportation network of the region; this subsidy is funded by a tax (the versement transport (VT), which is imposed on all companies in the region that employ more than nine people, as well as other public funds.

 Traffic

 The traffic along line 3bis is included with the statistics of line 3, which are presented below:

 Projects

-The proposed merger of lines 3bis and Paris Métro Line 7bis was postponed indefinitely in March 2013.
-In October 2013 it was rescheduled in principle for 2030.
-Such a merger might involve the reopening of the Voie des Fêtes and the Voie navette, eventually allowing for the opening of the ghost station Haxo.
+The proposed merger with Line 7bis was postponed indefinitely in March 2013.
+In October 2013, it was rescheduled in principle for 2030.
+Such a merger might involve the reopening of the Voie des Fêtes and the Voie navette, eventually allowing for the opening of the ghost station Haxo, but forcing RATP to find a new solution for movies shooting.

 Tourism

-Line 3bis serves only four stations in the 20th arrondissement of Paris and does not serve any areas frequented by tourists; thus the line is little-known except to locals.
-The line's almost bizarre atmosphere (similar to that of line 7bis) is a great contrast to the popular lines 1, 4, and 13: the trains carry few passengers and the stations are nearly deserted.
+Line 3bis serves only four stations in the 20th arrondissement of Paris and does not serve any areas looked after by tourists; thus, the line is little-known except to locals.
+The line's almost bizarre atmosphere (similar to that of line 7bis) is a great contrast to the popular lines 1, 4, and 13: the trains carry few passengers, and the stations are nearly deserted.